 So what gives?
-These monstrosities in the toilet bowl that you inspect shouldn’t be smiling back at you like the green goblin, an eerily foreboding sign of the dangers that are lurking in your Christmas menu.
+These monstrosities in the toilet bowl that you inspect shouldn’t be smiling back at you like the green goblin, an eerily foreboding sign of the dangers that are lurking in your daily meals.
 You think to yourself, what have I eaten?
 Green food coloring wasn’t on the menu?
 Could it be the green smoothie I had the other morning?
 Is it my intake of greens causing my poo to be green?

 Read more to get in tune with the signs your body is delivering from the divine!
 Right in time for the new decade, where you can make a massive positive change in your life.

 Green poo isn’t normal, FYI, it’s actually a sign that something may be wrong in the manufacturing plant, A.K.A. your digestive tract.

 There may be 50 Shades of Poo (if you haven’t downloaded your copy, do so now here!)… but in general, if you’re healthy and well balanced, your poo should always be brown.
 Anything along the spectrum of the color of dirt is acceptable.

 Outside of this realm, and we don’t have happy campers.

 How the Digestive Factory Works to Color Your Poo

 Poo gets its color from bile, which is a combination of substances that are to be eliminated out of the body.
 A part of it is bilirubin (produced from the breakdown of red blood cells).
 Bilirubin gives it its brown color, in general.